NicMilli/NicMilli/README.md

 ##
 ## My goals for 2023:
-- **Get hired** as a software developer!
-- Create a personal project that can be used widely by family and friends or fellow Hack Reactor developers.
+- Create an npm package to interface with ChatGPT from the command line.
+- Improve the functionality of my AI powered ReadMe.md generator.
+- Create a speech practicing platform using machine learning to track eye contact, filler words and cadence.
 - Learn Next.js and TypeScript.

 ## What I'm currently interested in and learning: